Atlas and wavenumber tables for visible part of the multiline electronic-vibro-rotational emission spectrum of the $D_2$

-We are treating the inverse spectroscopic problem of determining the wavenumber values from measured intensity distributions as that of so-called conditional optimization.
-This technique consists of following components.
+We are treating the inverse spectroscopic problem of determining the wavenumber values of rovibronic transitions from measured intensity distributions as that of the so-called conditional optimization.
+This technique consists of the following components.

 i.
-The first one is a parameterization of a model for describing observed intensity distribution --- a dependence of the photoelectric signal $I_k^{expt}$ of the k-th column of CMOS matrix photodetectors on its position $x_k$.
-In the present work we assumed that inside every small enough part of the spectrum ($\approx 0.5$ nm wide) the distribution may be represented as a sum of a constant level of the background intensity $I_{bg}$ and a finite number $M$ of spectral lines having Gaussian shape of the line profiles:
+The first one is a parameterization of a model describing measured illuminance distribution in the focal plane of the spectrometer --- a dependence of the photoelectric signal $I_k^{expt}$ of the k-th column of CMOS matrix photodetectors on their position $x_k$.
+In the present work, we assumed that inside every small enough part of the spectrum ($\approx 0.5$ nm wide) the distribution may be represented as a sum of a constant level of the background intensity $I_{bg}$ and a finite number $M$ of spectral lines having Gaussian shape of the line profiles: